joshhanley/sprucewire/README.md

 - [Install Alpine](https://github.com/alpinejs/alpine#install) ^2.7.3
 - [Install Spruce](https://spruce.ryangjchandler.co.uk/installation) ^2.6.3 (but don't setup a store)

+### :exclamation: Note

-**Note** Spruce doesn't not support Alpine V3, as such, neither does Sprucewire as it is an extension of Spruce.
+Spruce does not support Alpine V3, as such, neither does Sprucewire as it is an extension of Spruce.

 ## Installation